-At 30 June 2021, out of 4 key management personnel, two was on contract, two on substantive capacity.
+At 30 June 2022, out of nine (9) key management personnel, three (3) were on contract and five (5) on substantive capacity and one (1) on probation basis.

-24. CONTINGENCIES
+26. CONTINGENCIES

-At the reporting date, there were seventeen (17) cases (including three (3) for staff matters) pending at court awaiting hearing.
+At the reporting date, there were three (3) staff matters pending at court awaiting hearing.
+These cases do not have significant impact on our accounts.

-25. BETAMAX LTD
+27. BETAMAX LTD